mootools/mootools-core/Docs/Plugins/Drag.md

 Drag Method: stop {#Drag:stop}
 ------------------------------

-Stops (removes) all attached events from the Drag instance and executes the onComplete Event.
+Stops (removes) all attached events from the Drag instance and executes the 'complete' Event.

 ### Syntax: